Intellia Therapeutics: Why Cathie Wood Is All In

 2026 Clinical Milestones: From Theory to Reality

 While the technology is revolutionary, the real value for investors lies in clinical progress.
-As of January 2026, Intellia is moving toward commercial-stage operations with two “blockbuster” programs.
+As of February 2026, Intellia is navigating two “blockbuster” programs.

 1. Lonvo-z (NTLA-2002): The Frontrunner for HAE